 The Company uses revenue denominated in foreign currency and foreign exchange forward contracts and collars to manage some of its exposure on foreign currency denominated transactions.
-The foreign exchange forward contracts and collars are entered into for periods consistent with foreign currency exposure of the underlying transactions, generally from one to 48 months.
+The foreign exchange forward contracts and collars are entered into for periods consistent with foreign currency exposure of the underlying transactions.